Quantum Mixing and Benjamini-Schramm Convergence of Hyperbolic Surfaces: Introduction

-In any case, a deeper understanding of averaging-free results may provide a pathway toward results in many-body quantum chaos—such as the Eigenstate Thermalization Hypothesis proposed by Deutsch in the physics literature \cite{Deu18}.
-Deutsch predicts that $ |\langle \psi_{j}, a \psi_{k} \rangle| $ goes to zero as the distance of the eigenvalues of $ \psi_{j} $ and $ \psi_{k} $ goes to infinity.
-Looking at the large-scale results discussed here, Theorems \ref{Thm: Large-scale analogue} and \ref{Thm: Propabilistic main theorem}, we see that parameter $ \tau $ controls the distance of the eigenvalues.
-However, the eigenvalues are taken from the fixed energy windows which means that for large enough $ \tau $, the averages of the off-diagonal elements will be zero as the large distance is not possible in the energy window.
-However, if we let the energy window grow, then $ \tau $ can also grow without giving trivial conclusions.
-It is natural to assume that in this setting of growing energy window and growing $ \tau $, the average will close to zero, but verifying this requires careful study of the sequence of growinf surfaces, $ \tau $, and the energy window.
+In any case, a deeper understanding of averaging-free results may provide a pathway toward results in many-body quantum chaos, such as the Eigenstate Thermalization Hypothesis proposed by Deutsch in the physics literature \cite{Deu18}.
+Deutsch predicts that $ |\langle \psi_{j}, a \psi_{k} \rangle| $ goes to zero as the distance between the eigenvalues of $ \psi_{j} $ and $ \psi_{k} $ increases.
+Looking at the large-scale results discussed here, Theorems \ref{Thm: Large-scale analogue} and \ref{Thm: Probabilistic main theorem}, we see that the parameter $ \tau $ controls the distance of the eigenvalues.
+However, the eigenvalues are taken from fixed energy windows, which means that for large enough $ \tau $, the averages of the off-diagonal terms will be zero, as the large distance is not possible in the energy window.
+If we let the energy window grow, then $ \tau $ can also grow without giving trivial conclusions.
+It is natural to assume that in this setting of growing energy window and growing $ \tau $, the average will be close to zero, but verifying this requires careful study of the sequence of growing surfaces, the parameter $ \tau $, and the energy window.